 Take required minimum distributions (RMDs).
-Don't overlook any minimum distributions you are required to take from your traditional IRAs and employer-sponsored retirement plans for 2019.
-Generally, you must start taking annual minimum distributions after you reach age 701⁄2.
+The SECURE Act increased the age for taking RMDs from 701⁄2 to 72 for individuals who did not reach age 701⁄2 before January 1, 2020.
+However, the CARES Act suspended RMDs for 2020, though you must start taking them again in 2021.
 The additional excise tax for failure to take an RMD is a steep 50% of the amount you should have withdrawn.